 Slash commands missing

-Make sure you included applications.commands in OAuth scopes during Step 4.
-If needed, regenerate the invite URL and re-authorize the bot.
+Make sure you included both applications.commands and bot in the Guild Install settings during Step 4.
+If needed, update the install link and re-authorize the bot.

 Bot not appearing in server